 Some of Rachel’s Current Projects:

-Rachel’s drive to be effective in the world on a grander scale, is fueled by connecting, collaborating, engaging, supporting and promoting those taking local action for global regeneration.
+Rachel’s drive to be positively effective on a grander scale, is fueled by connecting, collaborating, engaging, supporting and promoting those taking action for global regeneration.

-- The same Boat Radio: Rachel hosts a weekly 2 hour radio show on WIOF LP Woodstock 104 A Community Powered, Pacifica affiliated, radio station in Woodstock.
+- The same Boat Radio:—Radio Host: Rachel hosts a weekly 2 hour radio show on WIOF LP Woodstock 104 A Community Powered, Pacifica affiliated, radio station in Woodstock.

-- Public Speaking & Workshop Facilitation: Rachel speaks on various topics in colleges, universities with Conscious Campus—A speaker’s bureau whose mission is to bring transformative speakers and programs to campuses, corporate events and educational settings.
+- Consiouc Campus—Public Speaking & Workshop Facilitation: Rachel is represented by Conscious Campus—A unique speaker’s bureau whose mission is to bring transformative speakers and programs to campuses, corporate events and educational settings across the US and Canada.

-- Haiku For Thought: A collection of Inspi-Rach-ional Haiku—Written, designed, packaged and released by Rachel.
+- Haiku For Thought: A collection of Inspi-Rach-ional Haiku—Written, designed, packaged in a deck and released by Rachel.
+(Currently gearing up for the second printing)